 Problem Possible Cause - Solution When using a Bluetooth headset the audio appears to be mono and not stereo.
 This is a common issue with Bluetooth headsets.
-To resolve this issue do the following (you will need to repeat this procedure after every boot up, restait or when the system resumes from hibernation): 1.
-Go to the Devices & Printers control panel in Windows.
-2. Double-click the Bluetooth headset.
-3. Click Connect to complete the stereo connection.
+To resolve this issue do the following (you will need to repeat this procedure after every boot up , restart , or when the system resumes from hibernation): Go to the Devices & Printers control panel in Windows.
+Double-click the Bluetooth headset.
 Click Connect to complete the stereo connection.
-Go Go to the Sound control panel in Windows.
+Go to the Sound control panel in Windows.
 Right-click (in the Playback tab) the Bluetooth Stereo Audio device (the default device is Headset).
 Click Connect to complete the stereo connection.

-A file being copied to/from a connected Bluetooth device appears to be transferring very slowly .
+Problem Possible Cau use - Solution A file being copied to/from a connected Bluetooth device appears to be transferring very slowly.
+You may have the Bluetooth control panel (Settings > Devices > Bluetooth) open .
+When transferring data between the computer and a Bluetooth enabled device, make sure that the Bluetooth control panel is closed .
 Bluetooth Control Panel (Settings > Devices) Close the Bluetooth control panel (pictured on the right) when transferring data between the computer and a Bluetooth enabled device.
-Bluetooth & other devices Status Monor, kypland, & pre Other devices Monor, kypland, & pre Other devices
+Bluetooth & other devices Total a setting